CivicActions/accessibility/_guide/onboarding-staff.md

     * It is the right thing to do
     * It could benefit me now or in the future
     * All of the above
-* The Section 508 Refresh, is equivalent of what W3C Web Accessibility Initiative guideline?
+* The Section 508 Refresh, is equivalent to what W3C Web Accessibility Initiative guideline?
     * WCAG 2.0
     * WCAG 2.1
     * WCAG 3.0